 How would a Frenchman describe Broumovské Stěny ?

-Imagine a small mountain range, not very high, covered with forests, and hosting countless bizarre-shaped and rounded sandstone outcrops.
-Fontainebleau power tenth !
+Imagine a small mountain range, not very high, covered with forests, and hosting countless bizarrely shaped and rounded sandstone outcrops.
+Fontainebleau to the tenth power!

-Having visited Broumovské stěny only once and by a means of transportation mentioned above, I am not pretending to be the expert of the area and I don't know by heart the name of rocks.
-Some cannot be climbed (I saw prohibition signs) but some certainly yes.
+Having visited Broumovské stěny only once and by a means of transportation mentioned above, I am not pretending to be an expert on the area and I don't know the names of the rocks by heart.
+Some of the rocks cannot be climbed (I saw prohibition signs) but some certainly can.
 Anyone willing to enrich this page with additional information will be granted editing rights with pleasure.

 The southern part of the Broumovské stěny contains their highest summits as well as a stunning rock arch known as Kamenná brána (Stone Gate).